MicrosoftDocs/visualstudio-docs/docs/nodejs/tutorial-nodejs.md

 Visual Studio manages files for a single application in a *project*.
 The project includes source code, resources, and configuration files.

-In this tutorial you begin with a simple project containing code for a Node.js and express app.
+In this tutorial, you begin with a simple project containing code for a Node.js and express app.

 1. Open Visual Studio 2017.